Countdown to MSC Musica Venice to Durban Cruise:

 To get a cruise quotation from Durban please fill in the form below - the questions have been especially tailored so as to enable our cruise experts to find the best cruise special for you. (email firstname.lastname@example.org if you're experiencing difficulties).

-There are Durban cruises to Portuguese Island, Maputo, Pomene, Nowhere, Ilha de Mozambique, La Possession (Mauritius), Cape Town, Port Louis (Mauritius) and destinations in Europe.
+There are Durban cruises to Mozambique (Portuguese Island, Maputo and Pomene), Nowhere, La Possession (Reunion), Cape Town, Port Louis (Mauritius) and destinations in Europe.
 Popular routes are:

 Durban cruises are known to be the best in South Africa because of their favourable weather conditions (unfortunately cruises from Cape Town suffer the curse of the prevailing south-easterly wind), the warm waters of the Indian Ocean (compared to the chilly waters around Cape Town) and quality destinations - think beautiful Indian Ocean island destinations and sun-drenched beaches of Mozambique.